crosswalk-project/crosswalk-website/documentation/Getting_Started/10-Host_setup.md

     $ tar zxf crosswalk-${XWALK-STABLE-ANDROID-X86}-x86/xwalk_app_template.tar.gz \
       -C crosswalk-${XWALK-STABLE-ANDROID-X86}-x86

-You should now have a `~/xwalk-tools/crosswalk-${XWALK-STABLE-ANDROID-X86}-x86` directory with an `xwalk_app_template` directory inside it.
+You should now have a `~/crosswalk-${XWALK-STABLE-ANDROID-X86}-x86` directory with an `xwalk_app_template` directory inside it.

 ### Optional: installing tools for Tizen targets

 If you intend to deploy Crosswalk applications to Tizen targets, you only need to install the Tizen SDK: there are no Crosswalk packaging tools for Tizen yet.
-Though, as a consequence, a Crosswalk runtime for Tizen must be manually installed on each target instead (see [Setting up Tizen targets](/#documentation/Setting-up-Tizen-targets)).
+Though, as a consequence, a Crosswalk runtime for Tizen must be manually installed on each target instead (see [Tizen target setup](#documentation/getting_started/tizen_target_setup)).

 <ol>